Print3M/securitree/_md/windows-lateral-movement/technologies/ms-rpc/ms-scmr/index.md

 impacket-smbexec [...] -debug
 ```

 Unlike PsExec, SmbExec doesn't transfer a detectable binary to the target host.
-Instead of using a malicious binary, SmbExec launches a new service (using SCM remotely via RPC) with each new command.
+Instead of using a malicious binary, SmbExec launches a new service (using SCM remotely via named pipe) with each new command.
 It executes the command in the `binPath` parameter of the service and closes the service.
 It just executes each desired command as a new service.
 Output is read via SMB share.
 There is no leftover on disk.

-SmbExec is stealthier alternative to noisy and easy to detect PsExec.
+SmbExec is stealthier alternative to easy to detect PsExec.
 Nevertheless, it is important to remember that an event log is created for every command executed (service creation).

 > **Caveats**
 >